kernelle-soft/blizz/crates/violet/README.md

 # Violet: an Informational Approach to Code Legibility Analysis

-*A language-agnostic complexity analyzer based on distributional information theory principles*

 ## Abstract

 Traditional code complexity metrics focus on structural analysis (cyclomatic complexity, NPATH) but fail to capture the fundamental question: what makes code difficult for humans to read and understand?
 This paper presents Violet, a complexity analyzer that applies information-theoretic principles to measure how complexity is distributed across source code.
 Through exponential penalties for concentrated complexity and linear rewards for distribution, Violet creates mathematical incentives that naturally align with human cognitive patterns for readable code.